1985

 Banked Slalom

-For its return to the mountains, the brand organized at Avoriaz its 1st snowboard event : the OXBOW BANKED SLALOM!
-A run shaped for the occasion and straight from the mind of our rider Mathieu Crépel.
-More than 90 riders took to the slalom, which featured banked turns and whoops shaped by our teams and the Morzine-Avoriaz snowboard club.
+For its return to the mountains, the brand hosted its very first snowboard event in Avoriaz: the OXBOW BANKED SLALOM!
+A specially designed course brought to life straight from the imagination of our rider, Mathieu Crépel.
+Over 90 riders took part in the event, tackling a slalom filled with banked turns and whoops, all carefully shaped by our teams in collaboration with the Morzine-Avoriaz Snowboard Club.

 Banked-Slalom-A4-RVB